mtorpey/wooden-ships/3-advanced.md

     (Meaningless cross reference\...)

-    A player does not have to note full sails in the \"log\".
+    A player does not have to note full sails in the "log".

 ### B. Backing Sails

-Ships that wish to stay in place for part of the movement execution phase may use the notation \"B\" (for \"backing sails\") in the moves column of the \"log\".
+Ships that wish to stay in place for part of the movement execution phase may use the notation "B" (for "backing sails") in the moves column of the "log".
 The use of backing sails is important when trying to avoid collisions.
 Backing sails may be used in any part of the movement plot.
-For each movement factor of the movement allowance that a ship expends staying in place, a \"B\" must be written.
+For each movement factor of the movement allowance that a ship expends staying in place, a "B" must be written.
 Example: Two ships A and B have both been noted to move into the same hex:

 ![collision](files/collision.gif){width="348" height="218"}

 A collision would occur in hex J20.
-If ship B had used the backing sails rule it could amend its movement plot to Moves \"B B B 1\".
+If ship B had used the backing sails rule it could amend its movement plot to Moves "B B B 1".
 Thus it would enter hex J20 on the last move of the phase thereby avoiding ship A which by that time had already passed through the hex.
 Note that each B written is equivalent to one movement factor expended.